 The following criteria are used by reviewers to rank applications:

 Quality of Arts Learning, Experiences and Programs

-- Demonstration of adequate planning with the proposed resident artist(s) and partners.
+- Adequate planning with the proposed resident artist(s) and partners.

-- Demonstration of residency's link to and support of New Hampshire's Arts Frameworks and the National Standards for Arts Education.
+- Connection to and support of New Hampshire's Arts Frameworks and the National Standards for Arts Education.